Announcements 2024

 POST-EXAM ANALYSIS: If you recently took the UBE exam and think you may not have passed, there is a post-exam form for examinees.
 Filling out this form immediately after you take the exam (while the information is still fresh in your mind) can help you later.
 For example, using this information, I track the key details of your attempt, so if you later find that you failed the exam, I will try to match your responses/statistics to whoever previously submitted the most comparable details (and later passed) to give you their advice on what worked for them.

-BAR EXAM SCORE CALCULATORS: I create accurate score calculators based on prior exams to allow examinees to test various scoring scenarios and estimate their upcoming exam performance (e.g. if you are sitting for the F20 exam, you should experiment with the F19 calculator).
-For example, if you failed the Florida exam and send me your scores here, I will update my Florida Score calculator for that exam once I can figure out the scale.
+BAR EXAM SCORE CALCULATORS: I create accurate score calculators based on prior exams to allow examinees to test various scoring scenarios and estimate their upcoming exam performance (e.g. if you are sitting for the F25 exam, you should experiment with the F24 calculator).

 MBE SUBSCORE ANALYSIS: If you are in a non-UBE state (e.g. California), while I can't send you a score report, I can give you a breakdown of your MBE subscores.
 The more information you give me, the better advice I can give you about what to do on your next attempt.
 I have looked at many failing examinee scores and tracked their outcomes so I can probably give you some useful advice.